 When a travel grant, sometimes referred to as a travel contribution, has been awarded, the payment of the travel grant will not be issued until after the event.

 The New Phytologist Foundation will have set a specific amount for the travel grant.
 No receipts are required to claim the travel grant.
-This allows the attendee to arrange their travel to best suit their needs.
+This allows the travel grant recipient to arrange their travel to best suit their needs.

 Where possible, we encourage travel grant recipients to combine their travel to the event with other activities to make better use of the carbon footprint of attending the meeting.

-The payment of a travel grant can be to the attendee's institution, or to their personal bank account, and will be made by a bank transfer.
-Attendees will receive a link to a secure form to provide their bank details to arrange the payment of the travel grant.
+The payment of a travel grant can be to the recipient's institution, or to their personal bank account, and will be made by a bank transfer.
+Travel grant recipients will receive a link to a secure form to provide their bank details to arrange the payment of the travel grant.
 Institutions may send an invoice for the amount of the travel grant to the New Phytologist Foundation.
 Please contact np-finance@lancaster.ac.uk with any questions about invoices.

 If paying for their travel in advance will cause the attendee to experience a significant financial burden, or if the delegate will have difficulty in receiving a bank transfer from the UK, please contact the Events and Promotions Manager to discuss alternative options.

-If the delegate is unable to attend the event, generally the travel grant will not paid.
+If the delegate is unable to attend the event, generally the travel grant will not be paid.
 Delegates are encouraged to take out travel insurance to cover them should they be unable to attend.
-Any request for a travel grant to be paid following non attendance will need to be approved by the Executive Editor.
-We will request confirmation of travel expenses with receipts in these circumstances, as well as proof that the travel costs were not able to be refunded or changed.
+Any request for a travel grant to be paid following non-attendance will need to be approved by the Executive Editor.
+We will request confirmation of travel expenses with receipts in these circumstances, as well as proof that the travel costs could not be refunded.

 We strongly recommend that all attendees have appropriate travel insurance for their trip, including cancellation cover and medical insurance.
 We encourage you to check if travel insurance is provided by your university/institution.